shvnsh7/PythonAssignmentW5/README.md

 5. Using the above "Order Details" sheet try the place all the orders on the website one by one.
 Update a new column in the "Order Details" sheet called "Order Status" marking it as "Success/Failure".

+#Dependencies
+pandas: For data manipulation and Excel file handling. selenium.webdriver.common.by.By: For locating elements on the web page. openpyxl : For working with Excel files. selenium.webdriver.common.keys.Keys: For keyboard actions. selenium.webdriver.support.ui.WebDriverWait: For explicit waits. selenium.webdriver.support.expected_conditions: For defining expected conditions. selenium.common.exceptions.TimeoutException: For handling timeout exceptions.
 Success criteria should be as follows.
 1. The correct number of items should be added to the Cart.
 2. The total amount at the end should be correct.